Weak units, universal cells, and coherence via universality for bicategories: Regular poly-bicategories and universal 2-cells

-\begin{dfn} A 2-cell $\idd{a}: (a) \to (a)$ in a regular poly-bicategory is a \emph{unit} on the 1-cell $a$ if, whenever $\cutt{j,1}(t,\idd{a})$ or $\cutt{1,i}(\idd{a},t)$ is defined, it is equal to $t$. \end{dfn} It is clear that any unit is a divisible 2-cell.
-The reason why we did not require regular poly-bicategories to have units as structure is because we wanted to show the following constructions, which, while quite trivial by themselves, are the strict, simpler analogue of the constructions of Section \ref{sec:weakunits}, and can serve as a warm-up for our later results.
+\begin{dfn} A 2-cell $\idd{a}: (a) \to (a)$ in a regular poly-bicategory $X$ is a \emph{unit} on the 1-cell $a$ if, for all $t \in X_2^{(n,m)}$, if $\bord{j}{+}t = a$ then $\cutt{j,1}(t,\idd{a}) = t$, and if $\bord{i}{-}t = a$ then $\cutt{1,i}(\idd{a},t) = t$. \end{dfn} It is clear that any unit is a universal 2-cell.
+The reason why we did not require regular poly-bicategories to have units as structure is because we want to show the following constructions, which, while quite trivial by themselves, are a simpler analogue of the constructions of Section \ref{sec:weakunits}, and can serve as a warm-up for our later results.